-This broiled Parmesan Crusted Tilapia is tender and flaky on the inside and crispy on the outside.
-This recipe takes less than 20 minutes start to finish!
+This Parmesan Crusted Tilapia is tender and flaky on the inside and with a crisp cheesy crust on the outside.
+You’ll have dinner on the table in less than 20 minutes!

-I always like to get my tilapia from the fresh seafood section in the store (if I can’t get it directly from a fresh seafood market).
-Ask the butcher/seafood person to give you fillets that are still frozen.
-The ones you see in the case are usually shipped to the store and thawed in the case.
+I love cooking with tilapia because it’s an easy fish to find, it cooks up quickly and tastes delicious.
+I like to get tilapia fillets from the fresh seafood section in the grocery store.
+Ask the meat counter to give you fillets that are still frozen.
 You don’t want to go home with the thawed fish and then freeze it again and then thaw it once more when you are ready to eat.
 Make sense?
 Cut out an unnecessary step and ask for it frozen from the back.
-Trust me, it will taste more fresh that way.
-ENJOY!
+Trust me, it will have a fresher taste.

 - 1/2 c.
 Parmesan cheese